Vladimir Zhirinovsky: Founding of the Liberal Democratic Party and 1991 presidential campaign

+1990s political career

-Following the dissolution of the Soviet Union, the party was renamed Liberal Democratic Party of Russia.
-In 1992 Zhirinovsky made contact with Jean-Marie Le Pen, then leader of France's Front National (FN).
+Following the dissolution of the Soviet Union, the party was renamed as the Liberal Democratic Party of Russia.
+In 1992, Zhirinovsky made contact with Jean-Marie Le Pen, the then-leader of France's Front National (FN).
 Eduard Limonov of the National-Bolshevik Party introduced the two men to each other and the FN later "provided logistical support [to the LDPR], including computers and fax machines".
 Zhirinovsky suggested establishing the International Centre of Right-wing Parties in Moscow and invited Le Pen to visit Moscow.

-The Liberal Democratic Party remained a significant force in Russian politics.
-At the height of its fortunes, the LDPR gathered 23% of the vote in the 1993 Duma elections and achieved a broad representation throughout Russia – the LDPR gaining the most votes in 64 out of 87 regions.
-This fact encouraged Zhirinovsky to once again vie for the presidential office, this time against incumbent Boris Yeltsin.
-The fact that Yeltsin's candidacy seemed seriously challenged by Russian nationalist groups and a rejuvenated Communist Party alarmed many outside observers, particularly in the Western world, who expressed concern that such developments pose a serious threat to the survival of Russian democracy, already in a very fragile state.
+The Liberal Democratic Party was a significant force in Russian politics, particularly in the early 1990s.
+At the height of its success, the LDPR gathered 23% of the vote in the 1993 Duma elections and achieved a broad representation throughout Russia – it gained the most votes in 64 out of 87 regions.
+It encouraged Zhirinovsky to once again run for president, this time against incumbent Boris Yeltsin.
+Yeltsin's candidacy seemed seriously challenged by Russian nationalist groups and a rejuvenated Communist Party alarmed many outside observers, particularly in the Western world, who expressed concern that such developments posed a serious threat to the survival of Russian democracy, which was already in a very fragile state.
+During the 1990s, commentators described Zhirinovsky as fascist, having fascist tendencies, and a neo-fascist.

+During a visit to France in 1994, he said: "It's all over for you once you're Americanized and Zionized", and threw stones and dirt at Jewish protesters.
+Michael Specter, in a piece for The New York Times published in the same year, said Zhirinovsky's "party is not liberal, not democratic, and these days not much of a party".
+A 1995 BBC documentary showed Zhirinovsky telling the crowd at a campaign rally: "Help us, and you'll never have to vote again!
+I'm not saying, 'Vote for us and maybe in 20 years' time somebody will do something.'
+No, these will be the last elections!
+The last ones!"

+The LDPR was less successful in the December 1995 legislative election.

-While some observers inclined to consider his controversial statements as stark efforts to drum up nationalist support, not viewable as anything more severe than electoral fodder meant for domestic consumption, there was considerable dismay in February 1996, months before a presidential election, with Zhirinovsky being placed second in opinion polls, behind Communist Gennady Zyuganov and ahead of Boris Yeltsin.
-In the end, Zhirinovsky placed fifth, with a 5.7% share in the first voting round.
+While some observers believed that Zhirinovsky's controversial statements were efforts to drum up nationalist support as an electoral fodder meant for domestic consumption, there was considerable dismay when in February 1996 (months before a presidential election), Zhirinovsky placed second in opinion polls, behind the Communist Party's Gennady Zyuganov and ahead of Yeltsin.
+In the election, Zhirinovsky placed fifth, with a 5.7% share in the first voting round.

+In the 1999 legislative election, his party (running as the "Zhirinovsky Bloc") fared worse than it had in the previous election.